 Field: International and Global; Advisor: Ahmed; Year: 2016

-With Professor Pamela Smith, Sasha Grafit, and Xiomeng Liu.
-"Smoke and Silk: The Movement of Material Complexes across Eurasia," in Entangled Itineraries of Materials, Practices, and Knowing, University of Pittsburgh Press, 2019.
+Pamela H. Smith, Joslyn DeVinney, Sasha Grafit, and Xiaomeng Liu.
+“Smoke and Silk: The Movement of Material Complexes across Eurasia.”
+In Entangled Itineraries: Materials, Practices, and Knowledges Across Eurasia, ed.
+Pamela H. Smith.
+University of Pittsburgh Press, 2019.

 Prior to Columbia, Joslyn received a dual MA/MSc from Columbia University and the London School of Economics in International and World History, and a BA from the University of Michigan in History.